 In addition to creating beautiful memories with their children, stories can also allow parents to talk about important life lessons.
 Many parents struggle to impart wisdom gained from their own life experience, as children sometimes perceive their parents as unrelatable or out of touch.

-Stories help overcome this obstacle “because, in a way, they’re not your morals; they’re the morals of the stories,” says Mike Siciliano, Upper School Dean of Students at SFC.
+Stories help overcome this obstacle “because, in a way, they’re not your morals; they’re the morals of the stories,” says Mike Siciliano, High School Dean of Students at SFC.
 By reading cautionary tales together, “we are, hopefully, saving them from having to learn the hard way by experiencing” those life lessons themselves, he adds.

 Rod Gilbert, SFC’s Head of Schools, drives this point home.
 “There are lots of times where you could tell a child, ‘Don’t do X,’ and they’re not going to listen to you.
 But there is something about the magic of a story that attaches either a virtue or a vice that makes it very memorable.”